The potential client should have an idea of what assets and debts are in the marital estate and the income of the parties.

 Can you explain the danger of a client acting emotionally rather than logically?

-By acting on the emotion you run the risk of engendering animosity where none is needed or expected.
+By acting on emotion you run the risk of engendering animosity where none is needed, or expected.
 “You get more flies with honey than vinegar”.
-But, this doesn’t mean roll over and take whatever is offered, but acting on emotion will likely end up in more hearings, petitions, and motions instead of actually moving towards a reasonable settlement.
+But, this doesn’t mean roll-over and take whatever is offered, but acting on emotion will likely end up in more hearings, petitions, and motions instead of actually moving towards a reasonable settlement.
 In most cases, spending time with the non-custodial parent, for example, is a good thing.
 Because the spouse may have cheated on you is no reason to prevent a good parent-child relationship.

 What do you see as being the most common fight of high-conflict couples?

 The most common fight is about money – hands down.
 One parent is paying “too much”, and the other is getting “too little”.